 Boards and Commissions

-The Building and Standards Commission has the power to declare a building substandard and can order the repair of such structures or in the alternative, can order removal of such substandard structures.
+The Building and Standards Commission has the power to declare a building substandard and can order the repair of such structures to meet code specifications.
+Or in the alternative, the Commission can order the removal of such substandard structures.
 The Commission is tasked with hearing and acting on appeals of the Fire Codes and Building Codes.
 The Commission also reviews code revisions to the International Building Codes.

 Building Code Revision Committee